shaheenaz/reading-notes/README.md

-# *Code 201 Reading Notes*
+# *Reading Notes*

 ### I'm Shaheenaz Zuwayyed from Jordan, I'm 21 years old, I'm a fresh graduate from The Hashemite University at Medical Lab sciences.I'm currently studying web development and I'm very passionate about it.
-I've finished code 101,102 and 201 and I'm very excited for the nextt levels  .
 > Here I'm putting my notes about reading homeworks from the course, hope you find it useful.
 ## **levels**:
 - [x] code 101